ECON 7235A - Economics Dissertation (Part-time) Part 1

 - For each section of the dissertation, the supervisor is expected to read and comment on the section once.
 The student is then expected to revise these sections, and submit the combined work as the final version to the supervisor.

-- Upon receiving the final version of the dissertation, assessing the content, and the decision of the final mark, the supervisor is expected to provide direct feedback on the student’s work – including the strengths and weaknesses of the dissertation.
+- Upon receiving the final version of the dissertation, assessing the content, and the decision of the final mark, the supervisor is expected to provide a short report (half a page to one page in length) on the student’s work – including the strengths and weaknesses of the dissertation.

 - Throughout the semester students are encouraged to attend the Monday's Thesis Workshops and the Friday's Seminar.